 - Recognize effort or natural ability

-- Use the word ‘yet’ to keep your language positive and growth centered.
+- Use the word ‘yet’ to keep your language positive and growth-centered.

 These times of uncertainty create opportunities for practice.
 Your students are building and strengthening executive functioning skills every day, whether they are in the classroom or at home.
-With guidance, they are preparing to become young people that can redirect their thoughts and successfully complete things on their own.
+With guidance, they are preparing to become young people who can redirect their thoughts and successfully complete things on their own.
 Since children are not born with these skills, the adults in their lives create environments to practice.
 We hope this advice helps you support your students.
 For more information on finding a one-on-one academic coach for your child, please visit our services page.